nickpoison/nickpoison.github.io/rissues.md

 How this is allowed is beyond me ![](figs/slaphead.gif) no package should be able to annihilate Vanilla R. Perhaps the designers of the tidyverse could have used `dfilter` and `dlag` instead??  (`Filter` is a base script - we used to suggest that as an alternative but we wouldn't want to corrupt a base script, right? )

+⭐⭐⭐⭐⭐

 I would say avoid loading `dplyr` if you're analyzing time series interactively (the advantage of using R vs batch mode programs) or fix the problem using the info below.
 And generally, to be safe, load packages consciously and watch for masked objects warnings.

+For f*ck sake, after reading Norm's essay, it seems clear that `dplyr` is a MUCH slower and weaker version of `data.table`.
+So don't be a ᑎᑌᗰᗷ ᑎᑌT and stop subscribing to posit's enshitification of R, and try [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) if you have to do data science.

+Then, you don't have to worry about this kind of crap anymore... 𝐑𝐄𝐒𝚰𝐒𝐓 𝐓𝐇𝐄 𝐓𝚰𝐃𝐄.

+If you are taking a course, ask the instructor nicely if they will include instruction of  [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) along with the much slower `dpliiiieeeeerrrr`.
+You and your instructor will be amazed.

+Who first said: _Give me 100 random numbers and I'll tell you 100 interesting things about them._ ???

+Answer: Hungarian mathematician George Pólya.

 ⭐⭐⭐⭐⭐

-An easy fix if you're analyzing time series (or teaching a class) is to (tell students to) do the following if `dplyr` is being used.
+An easy fix if you're analyzing time series (or teaching a class) is to (tell students to) do the following if they brainwashed into using `dplyr`.

 ```r
 # (1) either detach it